cogumbreiro/libisp-sched/README.md

 ```

 Create a schedule, set the total number of participants (processes)
-and also set how many participants the default communcitator `COMM_WORLD` has.
+and also set how many participants the default communicator `COMM_WORLD` has.
 ```C++
 int COMM_WORLD = 0;
 Schedule s;